AndreAshmeade/CA-3/README.md

 Team Member: Andre Ashmeade, Nathan William , Douglas Farfan, Miguel Almonte

-Step 1 Login to github account to create a repository
+Step 1 create repository on github

-step 2 generate a empty readme file

-step 3 automatically store repository to account

-step 4 Download repository files to system

-step 5 use terminal to manipulate the repository
+Step 2 Download repository and use terminal to a make branch

-step 6 Make branch with git branch command

-step 7 create new files and makes changes

-step 8 commit files with git commit command

-step 9 push files with git push command
+Step 3 Commit change with terminal command

+Step 4 Push repository with terminal command

-step 10 branch files now  available on github
+Step 5 All commit files are now stored in github

+Step 6 Readme file and changes are now in github